-Lethbridge Biogas uses an anaerobic digestion process operating at 38 degree C for the production of renewable energy.
-Anaerobic means ‘in the absence of oxygen’.
+Lethbridge Biogas uses an anaerobic digestion process operating at 38 degrees C for the production of renewable energy.
+Anaerobic means ‘in the absence of oxygen.

 GREEN ENERGY FUTURES story & video about Lethbridge Biogas

 - Value-added activity to local agricultural production

 - Sustainable management of organic resources